mayankdutta/programming_basics/maintenance.md

 - architectural transformation
 - software re-engineering

-#### software maintenance
+##### software maintenance
 - changes are made in response to changed requirements but the fundamental software structure is stable.
-- process of modifying a software system or component
+- process of modifying a software system or component after delivery to correct faults, improve performance.

+##### Architectural transformation
+- generally change from a centralized to a distributed architecture.

+##### Software re-engineering
+- no new functionality is added to system.
+- it is restructured & reorganized to facilitate future changes.

+#### types of maintenance.
+- corrective
+- adaptive
+- perfective
+- preventive